filecoin-project/specs/content/systems/filecoin_markets/retrieval_market/_index.md

 - The payment channel is not created until the provider accepts the deal.
 - The vouchers are also created by the client and (a reference/identifier to these vouchers is) sent to the provider.
 - The payment indicated in the voucher is not taken out of the payment channel funds upon creation and exchange of vouchers between the client and the provider.
+- In order for money to be transferred to the provider's payment channel side, the provider has to *redeem* the voucher
-- In order for money to be taken out of the payment channel, the provider has to *redeem* the voucher.
+- In order for money to be taken out of the payment channel, the provider has to submit the voucher on-chain and `Collect` the funds.
+- Both redeeming and collecting vouchers/funds can be done at any time during the data transfer, but collecting funds involves the blockchain, which means that it incurs gas cost.
-- Once the data transfer is complete, there is a 2hr *redeem period* within which the provider has to redeem the voucher, otherwise, the client is free to close the channel.
-In this case, the provider has not received the funds from the service they provided.
+- Once the data transfer is complete, there is a 12hr period within which the provider has to submit the redeemed vouchers on-chain in order to collect the funds.
+Otherwise, the client is free to close the channel, in which case, the provider loses the funds.
-- The provider can redeem the vouchers that they have collected during the transfer or at the end of it.
-- The provider can ask for a small payment ahead of the transfer, before they start unsealing data to send to the client.
+- The provider can ask for a small payment ahead of the transfer, before they start unsealing data.
 The payment is meant to support the providers' computational cost of unsealing the first chunk of data (where chunk is the agreed step-wise data transfer).
 This process is needed in order to avoid clients from carrying out a DoS attack, according to which they start several deals and cause the provider to engage a large amount of computational resources.

 ## Bootstrapping Trust

-Neither the client nor the provider have any specific reason to trust the other.
-Therefore, payment for a retrieval deal is done incrementally, sending vouchers as bytes are sent and verified.
+Neither the client nor the provider have any specific reason to trust each other.
+Therefore, trust is established indirectly by payments for a retrieval deal done *incrementally*.
+This is achieved by sending vouchers as the data transfer progresses.

-The trust process is as follows:
+Trust establishment proceeds as follows:
-- When the deal is created, client & provider agree to a "payment interval" in bytes, which is the _minimum_ amount of data the provider will send before each required increment
+- When the deal is created, client & provider agree to a "payment interval" in bytes, which is the _minimum_ amount of data the provider will send before each required increment.
-- They also agree to a "payment interval increase" -- the interval will increase by this value after each successful transfer and payment, as trust develops
+- They also agree to a "payment interval increment".
+This means that the interval will increase by this value after each successful transfer and payment, as trust develops between client and provider.
 - Example:
    - If my "payment interval" is 1000, and my "payment interval increase" is 300, then:
    - The provider must send at least 1000 bytes before they require any payment (they may end up sending slightly more because block boundaries are uneven).